slidewinder/slidewinder/CONTRIBUTING.md

 We'd love to have you.
 To keep the community working well for everyone, we have some rules.

-You have to agree to these rules before contributin.
+You have to agree to these rules before contributing.

 Read the rules and our guides over at the [community contributing documentation](http://slidewinder.io/docs).